 It is a series of probe balloons that travel at high altitudes creating a global internet transmission network.

-The web giant has asked the Federal Communications Commission for a license to test experimental radio mechanisms in 50 states of American soil and Puerto Rico, attaching massive documentation.
-Alphabet still hides behind a "no comment" on the rumors leaked on the Business Insider website, which has come into possession of much of the documentation.
+The web giant has asked the Federal Communications Commission for a license to test experimental radio mechanisms in 50 states on American soil and Puerto Rico, attaching massive documentation.
+Alphabet is still hiding behind a "no comment" on the rumors leaked on the Business Insider website, which has come into possession of much of the documentation.

 The Loon Project has the characteristics of a comic-strip spy story: it is the product of Google X, a laboratory of experimental projects of the Mountain View house.
-In addition to this network of 'internet hot air balloons', there is also the much better known project of a car that drives alone.
+In addition to this network of 'internet hot-air balloons', the well-known project of a car that drives alone is also being studied.
 Both projects are now being developed through Alphabet.
-The system can completely revolutionize the use of the internet, replacing the current cable system with a 'home' or 'condominium' system based on a small antenna that transmits the signals to the nearest balloon: the latter retransmits it through the others up to the first provider.
+The system can completely revolutionize the use of the internet, replacing the current cable system with a 'home' or 'condominium' system based on a small antenna that transmits signals to the nearest balloon: the latter retransmits it through the others up to the first provider.